Cross-scale predictive dictionaries: Cross-Scale Predictive Models

 \textit{Step 2 --- Sparse approximation at the finer scale.} Armed with the support $\widehat{\Omega} = \Omega_{\widehat{\bfs}_\low}$, we can solve for $\bfs_\high$ by solving:

 The sparse approximation problems in both steps are solved using OMP.
 The proposed mapping across scales for the sparse support forms a zero tree, where a coefficient is zero if the corresponding coefficient at coarser scale is zero.
 Hence we refer to our algorithm as zero tree OMP.
+Algorithm \ref{alg:zt_omp} outlines the zero tree OMP procedure.